kogna/groovyn/Groovyn/Memory/Work-Log/2025‐10‐12-Initial-Test.md

 1. Read and understand its own identity from repository files
 2. Access persistent memory structures
 3. Comprehend its purpose and operational framework
-4. Create new wiki documentation (this file)
+4. Create new documentation (this file)

 ## Test Process